 With this in mind, children at nursery can begin to gently socialise together, as well as begin learning in a much more casual environment than school.
 It also helps children prepare for the school routine and the curriculum at structured schools, enabling them not to be so overwhelmed later on.

 The learning process in nursery is fantastic for aiding cognitive development.

-Children learn a great deal in nursery, and the development comes from interaction in a big group and the ability to practise.
+Children learn a great deal in nursery.
+The development comes from the interactions that occur in a big group and the ability to practise.

 Nursery Facilitates Social Interaction Amongst Children

 This is one of the most significant factors when it comes to why nursery is important for children.
-The social interaction children get is second to none when it comes to nursery education.
+The social interaction that children receive is second to none when it comes to nursery education.

 Nursery Introduces Time Management

 When nursery time comes, long gone are the days where children can do whatever they please at any time (within reason)!
 Nursery helps children learn time management, as break time, lunchtime and play time are all introduced into their normal day.
 This also sets up the child’s ability to practise time management for later life, where they will need it much more!

 Nursery is a Good Environment to Begin Structured Learning